Robertshannon96/Master_DSI_notes/README.md

 * parameters = n,p where n is the number of trials and p is the probability

 #### Hypergeometric Distribution
 * another counting distribution.
+The probability that a succes will occuron or before the case trial.

-This one models a deck of cards of two types(red/blue).
+ex: This one models a deck of cards of two types(red/blue).
 If you shuffle the deck, draw some number of cards, and then count how many blue cards you have, this count is hyper geometrically distributed.

 * parameters = n- total sample size          k = total number of blue cards in deck    n = size of the hand you drew